plastic-labs/plastic-labs.github.io/content/blog/Achieving SOTA on OpenToM with DSPy.md

 ## TL;DR

 We used [DSPy](https://dspy-docs.vercel.app/) to achieve SOTA results on the [OpenToM](https://github.com/seacowx/OpenToM) benchmark using `gpt-3.5-turbo`.
-The benchmark's creators suggest language models fall short when modeling mental states and psychology, but we find using DSPy to learn few-shot examples leads to significantly outperforming all the models tested (gpt-4-turbo included) along this precise axis.
+The benchmark's creators suggest language models fall short when modeling mental states and psychology, but we find using DSPy to learn few-shot examples leads to significantly outperforming all the models tested (`gpt-4-turbo` included) along this precise axis.
 The fact you can learn few-shot examples to make a small, fast model perform just as well on a task as a large, slow one is significant.
 This signals to us a need to broaden the scope of methods for evaluating Theory of Mind capabilities in LLMs, because the social cognition needed to build great products goes far beyond just answering questions about stories.

 ## The OpenToM Dataset

 On February 14th, 2024 a paper dropped on ArXiv introducing the OpenToM benchmark: a new dataset to use for evaluating Theory of Mind (ToM) in Large Language Models.
 ToM evals are typically borrowed from developmental psychology and consist of character-driven scenarios.
-The language model is asked to answer questions about various aspect of the characters' mental states.
+The language model is asked to answer questions about various aspects of the characters' mental states.
 This ability has traditionally been thought of to be uniquely human, but language models are starting to exhibit some level of proficiency in this task as well.

 The authors of this paper point out how the characters in existing datasets lack personality traits or preferences, along with motivations for their actions.
 To remedy this, they devised a generation pipeline that does the following:

 1. Endows characters with preferences and personality traits
-2. Generate intentions and the corresponding actions
+2. Generates intentions and the corresponding actions
 3. Uses an LLM to produce the narratives/stories
-4. Revise and refine those stories using human annotators
+4. Revises and refines those stories using human annotators

 The questions in the dataset seek to cover characters' mental states of both the physical world (e.g., the location of an object) and their psychological states (e.g., character's attitude towards a particular action).
 They test some of the most popular LLMs on these questions and find that they perform well on the questions that ask about the physical world but "fall short" when asked about characters' mental states.